- Development of safer protein drugs with higher therapeutic indices

 Our Solution

-AminoX pioneers a method that enables the generation of functional “nsAA-tRNA intermediates” – a major bottleneck in the general engineering of nsAA-containing synthetic proteins.
-These synthetic intermediates can effectively hand over their nsAAs to the ribosome which, in a scalable and specialized cell-free synthesis process, adds them to the protein sequence when it encounters a specific codon engineered into a critical position of a drug-mRNA blueprint.
-AminoX takes machine learning approaches to identify new nsAA designs with therapeutic potential and candidate positions in protein sequences at which to insert nsAA.
-The efficiency of its optimized protein synthesis process allows the high-throughput testing of multiple variants of a protein drug containing nsAAs at different positions.
-This screening process is greatly accelerated by fluorogenic nsAAs that start to fluoresce once a bond to a target protein has been formed.
+To incorporate nsAAs into protein drugs, AminoX uses a synthetic biology approach that hacks the biological process cells use to synthesize their proteins.
+This method enables the generation of functional intermediates that can effectively hand over their nsAAs directly to the ribosome in a scalable and specialized cell-free process.
+Crucially, a single intermediate can incorporate nearly any nsAA, whereas other existing methods require the creation of a new intermediate for every single nsAA.
+AminoX also incorporates machine learning approaches to identify new nsAA designs with therapeutic potential and candidate positions in protein sequences at which to insert nsAAs, enabling the rapid testing of multiple variants of a protein drug containing nsAAs at different positions.

 Product Journey